 - First, choose eggs that are at least 7-10 days old – the fresher the egg, the harder to peel.
 Fresh eggs are perfect for poaching or frying sunny side up.

 - Place eggs in a single layer in a pot.

 - Cover with water so there’s about 1/2 to 1 inch of water above the eggs.
 (While some people recommend adding salt or baking soda to the water, I’ve never found this to make a difference.)

 - Bring to a full rolling boil.

 - Put a lid on the pot and let rest for 14 minutes (the perfect time for solid but not over cooked yolks of large eggs).

 - Immediately after the 14 minutes are up, run cold water over eggs and let sit in an ice/snow bath for 2-3 minutes.

-Note: Technically, we should be calling the “Hard Cooked Eggs” instead of “Hard Boiled Eggs” since we’re not boiling the eggs for 7 minutes as in other recipes.
+Note: Technically, we should be calling the “Hard Cooked Eggs” instead of “Hard Boiled Eggs” since we’re not boiling the eggs.

 Easy Peel Hard Boiled Eggs – If you don’t have a Pressure Cooker

-- After the eggs have cooled in ice water for a couple of minutes, gently crack the shell of each egg.
-Just enough to let a water seep in.
+- After the eggs have cooled in ice water for a minute, gently crack the shell of each egg.
+Just enough to let a little water seep in.